RileyComer/Cosc310Individual/README.md

 Lib: https://opennlp.apache.org/
 Tutorial: https://www.tutorialspoint.com/opennlp/opennlp_environment.htm

+##API
+I used the google translate API
+I did not use any other API's due to issues of finding java documentation.

+##Features
+I used the google translate API to transform my english based chat bot into a german based chat bot.
+This feature allows me to transform the chat bot to be compatable with any language.
+It is currently only set to work with german but that can be changed to any language.

 ## GUI
 The gui is fairly well formated and SHOULD work regardless of the display size.
 The gui is full screened and does not have an option for windowed.